Alcones1/nr1-pathpoint/README.md

 Now, you will see some examples of each type of touchpoint;

-The following graphic shows an example of a PCC touchpoint;
+This is an example of a PCC touchpoint;

 PCC (Process Count)